stamf/shocker/README.md

 Additionally your system will need to be configured with the following:

-* A btrfs filesystem mounted under `/var/bocker`
+* A btrfs filesystem mounted under `/var/shocker`
 * A network bridge called `bridge0` and an IP of 10.0.0.1/24
 * IP forwarding enabled in `/proc/sys/net/ipv4/ip_forward`
 * A firewall routing traffic from `bridge0` to a physical interface.

 For ease of use a Vagrantfile is included which will build the needed environment.

-Even if you meet the above prerequisites you probably still want to **run bocker in a virtual machine**.
-Bocker runs as root and among other things needs to make changes to your network interfaces, routing table, and firewall rules. **I can make no guarantees that it won't trash your system**.
+Even if you meet the above prerequisites you probably still want to **run shocker in a virtual machine**.
+Shocker runs as root and among other things needs to make changes to your network interfaces, routing table, and firewall rules. **I can make no guarantees that it won't trash your system**.

 ## Example Usage

 ```
-$ bocker pull centos 7
+$ shocker pull centos 7
 ######################################################################## 100.0%
 ######################################################################## 100.0%
 ######################################################################## 100.0%
 Created: img_42150

-$ bocker images
+$ shocker images
 IMAGE_ID        SOURCE
 img_42150       centos:7

-$ bocker run img_42150 cat /etc/centos-release
+$ shocker run img_42150 cat /etc/centos-release
 CentOS Linux release 7.1.1503 (Core)

-$ bocker ps
+$ shocker ps
 CONTAINER_ID       COMMAND
 ps_42045           cat /etc/centos-release

-$ bocker logs ps_42045
+$ shocker logs ps_42045
 CentOS Linux release 7.1.1503 (Core)

-$ bocker rm ps_42045
+$ shocker rm ps_42045
 Removed: ps_42045

-$ bocker run img_42150 which wget
+$ shocker run img_42150 which wget
 which: no wget in (/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/root/bin)

-$ bocker run img_42150 yum install -y wget
+$ shocker run img_42150 yum install -y wget
 Installing : wget-1.14-10.el7_0.1.x86_64                                  1/1
 Verifying  : wget-1.14-10.el7_0.1.x86_64                                  1/1
 Installed  : wget.x86_64 0:1.14-10.el7_0.1
 Complete!

-$ bocker ps
+$ shocker ps
 CONTAINER_ID       COMMAND
 ps_42018           yum install -y wget
 ps_42182           which wget

-$ bocker commit ps_42018 img_42150
+$ shocker commit ps_42018 img_42150
 Removed: img_42150
 Created: img_42150

-$ bocker run img_42150 which wget
+$ shocker run img_42150 which wget
 /usr/bin/wget

-$ bocker run img_42150 cat /proc/1/cgroup
+$ shocker run img_42150 cat /proc/1/cgroup
 ...
 4:memory:/ps_42152
 3:cpuacct,cpu:/ps_42152